insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 ## Changes in Ship-to Address Page

 a) We have added our Extension page `AEC Ship-To Address Cart Part` (33064478) as a part type with name `WebDetails`.
 Click on Property button and the webdetail window appears.
-Page AEC Ship-To Address  SubPageLink field is `CustomerNo and `Code` and base page SubPageLink field is `CustomerNo and `Code`
+Page AEC Ship-To Address lists SubPageLink field is `CustomerNo and `Code` and base page SubPageLink field is `CustomerNo and `Code`.

 ![manualchange-shiptoaddress](/staticfiles/connectors/media/application-connector/navextension/manualchange-shiptoaddress.png)